 2 Tbsp Braggs Apple Cider Vinegar

 This is really simple!
-I just put everything into a large stainless steel stock pot, chicken is whole, and veggies as stated. then I fill the pot with filtered water.
-Bring it to a boil, then simmer on low for 6 hours.
+I just put everything (except for parsley) into a large stainless steel stock pot, chicken is whole, and veggies as stated. then I fill the pot with filtered water just cover ingredients.
+Bring it to a rolling boil, remove scum that rises to the top, then simmer on low for 6 to 12 hours.
+Add the parsley at the last 10 minutes.
 After that I turn off the fire and let it cool.
 Then I put my stainless steel mesh strainer over my very large glass measuring bowl.
 It has a spout so it makes for easy pouring.
 I go through it rather quickly because I use it for all different cooking purposes.
 I store it in mason jars.
 You can freeze it if need be.
-Then discard the veggies and use the chicken meat throughout the week.
+Use the chicken meat throughout the week or freeze it and discard the veggies.

 4) Have you ever used a neti pot?
 It is an old Ayurvedic Medicinal practice used for cleansing the nasal cavity of intruders and irritants.
 This is a wonderful practice to employ even while you are not sick.
 For anyone susceptible to headaches, consider the neti pot.
 So the neti pot kind of looks like the little genie's lamp with an opening at the top.
 In it you lukewarm filtered water and micro-fine salt.
 Most neti pots come with a packet or two of it.
 I really like the ceramic ones to avoid any BPAs and phthalates.
 You simply fill the pot with the water, put in some salt, and then comes a little maneuvering.
 You have to stick the spout of the pot at the opening of one nostril, tilt your head, and the water will come out the other side.
 This will push the impurities out and help relieve pressure and infection.